 What's the air like out by you today?

-Fortunately, the wind is going out to sea, and so at my house, I'm fine.
+Fortunately, the wind is going out to sea.

-The good thing is when you talk about uh the you can watch um the smoke clouds going, and all day this morning they were going straight out to sea, meaning the wind is pushing them very fast and the winds are very high.
+And all day this morning, they were going straight out to sea, meaning the wind is pushing them very fast and the winds are very high.

-I have had noticed in the last hour or two, the clouds are going the wind c uh are going much, much higher.
+I have had noticed in the last hour or two, the clouds are going, the wind are going much, much higher, meaning the winds are calming down and it's not pushing the smoke out to sea quite as fast.

-Twenty homes in a row, all gone.
+20 homes in a row, all gone.

-It's just unbelievable.
+It's just to me.

-You think you have a place on the beach, you know.
+You think you have a place on the beach, you know?

-Yeah, 20 homes gone right on PC.
+Yeah, 20 homes gone right on PCH.

-Well, let me let me ask you, you said during a previous fire you stayed.
+Let me ask you, you said during a previous fire you stayed.

 Oh, absolutely, Sean.